skip to Main Content

 Penalties for FMCSA Regulation Violations

 Drivers and trucking companies who violate federal regulations can be in significant trouble with the FMCSA.
 While penalties can vary depending on the nature and severity of the violation, drivers and trucking companies can be hit with steep fines for regulation violations.
 Fines can range from a few hundred dollars to several thousands of dollars.
-In some cases, a driver can lose their CDL (commercial drivers’ license) and ability to work in the trucking industry.
+In some cases, a driver can lose their CDL (commercial drivers’ license) and ability to work in the industry.

 Penalties levied by the FMCSA aren’t the only consequences negligent truck drivers and their employers may have to face.
 People injured in truck accidents caused by the negligent actions of the driver or trucking company can also seek financial compensation.
 Injured parties can recover compensation by pursuing a claim with the trucking company’s insurer or filing a personal injury lawsuit.